hanwzhang/hanwzhang.github.io/content/visualization/_index.md

 ---
 # Page title
-title: My page
+title: Interactive Visualizations
 # Page type - we want a landing page (such as a homepage)
-type: landing
+type: gallery

 # Your landing page sections - add as many different content blocks as you like
 sections: